mlpack/mlpack/doc/tutorials/ann.md

 ## Reshaping Output

-In some network architectures, particularly in Convolutional Neural Networks (CNNs), you may need to transition from a fully connected layer (which outputs a flat vector) to a convolutional layer (which expects a 3D volume, e.g., height $\times$ width $\times$ channels).
+In some network architectures, particularly in Convolutional Neural Networks (CNNs), you may need to transition from a fully connected layer (which outputs a flat vector) to a convolutional layer (which expects a 3D volume, e.g., `height x width x channels` channels).

-Since `mlpack` does not strictly enforce a dedicated `Reshape` utility layer for all cases, you can create a custom layer wrapper to handle this specific transformation.
+Since mlpack does not strictly enforce a dedicated `Reshape` utility layer for all cases, you can create a custom layer wrapper to handle this specific transformation.
 Below is an example of a `ReshapeLayer` template, which can inherit from any existing layer type (defaulting to the `ExampleLayer` shown above) and override the output dimensions without altering the data or gradients.

 ### Custom ReshapeLayer